 - Frog

-As well as the usual white noise and fan sounds, there’s a broad selection of nature sounds and music tracks.
-Like the Easysleep, there are many water-centric tracks – 15 in total.
-However, the speaker quality doesn’t quite match up, resulting in less depth for some sounds.
+As well as the usual white noise and fan sounds, there’s a nice selection of nature sounds and music tracks.
+It has even more water-themed tracks than the Easysleep, with 15 in total.

-Operating it is straightforward with its six clear buttons.
-Each button is dedicated to power, timer, volume, or track selection.
-With so many tracks though, it can take a while to cycle through them – splitting them into groups with separate buttons would have been more user-friendly.
+It’s easy to use, with six clear buttons on the top.
+With so many tracks, it can take a while to cycle through the sounds though.
+I think splitting them into groups with a few category buttons would have been more user-friendly.

 See it in action in my full Magicteam review.